|Nutrition Facts (per serving)|

 |% Daily Value*|

 |Dietary Fiber 1g||5%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This tofu marinade made with rice vinegar, soy sauce, sesame oil, and chili paste does double duty as a marinade and a sauce.
 Pressing the tofu and then dry-frying before marinating removes all of the moisture, enabling the tofu to really soak up the flavors.
+For a milder flavor, simply use pressed tofu.
 The recipe is designed to have extra marinade to add to the stir-fry at the end to make a sauce.

 Gather the ingredients.

 Cover and refrigerate while preparing and dry frying the tofu if you haven't done so already.

 Put the marinade in a large bowl or large resealable plastic bag.
 Add the tofu pieces.

 Cover the bowl or seal the bag and refrigerate 2 to 4 hours, stirring occasionally to make sure all the tofu pieces are covered.

 Drain the tofu, reserving the marinade to use as a sauce at the end of stir-frying.
 Create a slurry with the cornstarch and 2 tablespoons of water.